rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 ======
 Motor classes
 -------------
-The XRP has two drive motors connected to the ports Motor L and Motor R on the robot controller board.
+The Ziobot has two drive motors connected to the ports Motor L and Motor R on the Motor driver board.
 The board also supports two additional motors labeled Motor 3 and Motor 4.
-These motors can be used to create additional mechanisms for the XRP.
+These motors can be used to create additional mechanisms for the Ziobot.

 There are four classes related to motors: